1g4-mirror/pv/docs/pv.1.md

     denote kilobytes (\*1000), megabytes, and so on instead.

-    If *SIZE* starts with "**@**", the size of file whose name follows the @ will be used.
+    If *SIZE* starts with "**@**", the size of file whose name follows the @ will be used; if that is a directory, the size of all files under it will be used, like "**du \--apparent-size -b**".

 **-g, \--gauge**